The New England Journal of Medicine DECEMBER 26, 2019

 Endpoint

-Composite of CV death, MI, ischemic stroke, or ischemia-driven coronary revascularization
+Cardiovascular death, spontaneous MI, ischemic stroke, or ischemia-driven coronary revascularization

-Key result: Colchicine significantly reduced the risk of cardiovascular events compared to placebo in patients with chronic coronary disease.
+Key result: Low-dose colchicine significantly lowered the risk of cardiovascular events compared to placebo in patients with chronic coronary disease.

 Tailored to your role